The Specialist vs Generalist Myth

-As a specialist, you're more susceptible to automation.
-This is particularly true if your specific domain knowledge can be turned into an algorithm and packaged as software.
+Specialising can also make you more susceptible to automation.
+This is particularly true if your specific knowledge can be turned into an algorithm and packaged as software.

 So is it better to be a generalist?
-As a generalist, it's argued, you'll swap depth for breadth.
-You'll learn a wide range of skills and gain more high-level knowledge in your field.
+As a generalist you swap depth for breadth.
+You might learn a wide range of skills and gain more high-level knowledge in your field.
 Consequently, you'll be more flexible, be to able to 'see the bigger picture', and have transferable skills across multiple domains.